BlueEchoV/Firefly_Rumble/README.md

 - - Randomized backgrounds per level for visual variety

 **Collaboration**

-This project was developed collaboratively by Michael Pettric and Michael Brandmeyer.

 The project was built through iterative collaboration, with shared responsibility over design decisions, debugging, and gameplay balance.
 This teamwork emphasized clear communication, modular code structure, and rapid experimentation.